Lagrangian skeleta of very affine complete intersections: Introduction

-In Section \ref{section:tailoring}, we expand the framework of \emph{tailoring} to the setting of complete intersections, which allows us to fully localise our calculations in the subsequent sections in an appropriate sense.
+In Section \ref{section:tailoring}, we expand the framework of \emph{tailoring} to the setting of complete intersections, which allows us to localise our calculations in the subsequent sections.
 The idea was originally introduced in \cite{Mikh}, but we follow the more quantitative approach from \cite{Abou} via explicit constructions of cut-off functions.
-As an application of the earlier discussion of tropical compactifications, we also explain how our ideas can be utilised for tailoring complete intersections in general toric varieties.
-This concludes the set-up for the problem, since we explain how to associate a Liouville domain amenable to localised calculations to an algebraic complete intersection in $(\Cs)^n$.
+As an application of the earlier discussion of toric compactifications, we also explain how our ideas can be utilised for tailoring complete intersections in general smooth toric stacks.
+This concludes the set-up for the problem, since we end the section by explaining how to associate a Liouville domain amenable to localised calculations to an algebraic complete intersection in $(\Cs)^n$.

 The key calculation of the paper, generalising the ones from \cite{GS22} and \cite{Zhou}, appears in Section \ref{section:skeleta}.
-We start by presenting a high-level outline of the argument in Section \ref{subsection:skeleta-outline}, emphasising how different features explored in the previous section come into play, and then fill in the computational details in Section \ref{subsection:skeleta-outline}.
+We start by presenting a high-level outline of the argument in Section \ref{section:skeleta-outline}, emphasising how different features explored in the previous section come into play, and then fill in the computational details in Section \ref{section:skeleta-calculations}.

-Section \ref{section:combi} is devoted to understanding the topology of the skeleton.
-As in the hypersurface case, it admits a natural description as a codimension-$r$ sphere embedded in $\R^n$ with tori attached to it based on its intersection pattern with a simplicial fan $\Sigma$.
+Section \ref{section:combinatorics} is devoted to understanding the topology of the skeleton.
+As in the hypersurface case, it admits a natural description as a codimension $r$ sphere embedded in $\R^n$ with tori attached to it based on its intersection pattern with a simplicial fan $\Sigma$.
 However, studying the embeddings of $S^{n-r}$ into the $n$-dimensional space relative to $\Sigma$ becomes substantially more delicate for $r>1$.
-These difficulties are addressed through the framework of adapted potentials developed in the earlier sections, along with some technical results on smoothing topological submanifolds of $\R^n$ relative to a stratification (Appendix \ref{section:apendix_sm}) following the methods of \cite{Whitehead1961}.
+These difficulties are addressed through the framework of adapted potentials developed in the earlier sections, along with some technical results on smoothing topological submanifolds of $\R^n$ relative to a stratification (Appendix \ref{section:appendix-smoothing}) following the methods of \cite{Whitehead1961}.